 /opt/VRTSagents/ha/bin/Oracle.
-Oracle health check binaries generated on a node is based on the Oracle major version (10, 11, or 12) and the system architecture (32 bit or 64 bit) available on that node.
+Oracle health check binaries generated on a node is based on the system architecture (32 bit or 64 bit) available on that node, and the full Oracle version.

-For example, oraapi 6411q is a binary created with Oracle version 11 on a 64-bit system.
+For example, oraapi 64 121010 is a binary created with Oracle version 12 on a 64-bit system.